 Do you feel irritable or angry with those around you?

-Are you worried about your relationship with your baby?
+Are you worried about your relationship with your baby or child?

 Do you feel anxious or panicky?